-In Fiscal Year 2026, SMART's Administration Division has 47 full-time equivalent (FTE) employees with an estimated budget for salaries and benefits of \$7,850,724.
-The Budget adds one new position, an additional Communications and Marketing Coordinator.
-It also upgrades several positions to different job titles.
-In upgrading these positions,, current personnel will stay within the current pay structure but will be eligible for higher annual raises for more years.
+In Fiscal Year 2026, SMART's Administration Division has 47 full-time equivalent (FTE) employees and interns with an estimated budget for salaries and benefits of \$7,719,850.
+The Budget does not add any new positions under Administration.
+However, it does upgrade several positions to different job titles.
+By this action, current personnel will stay within the current pay structure but will be eligible for higher annual raises for more years.
 The exception to this is the Junior Engineer position, which is currently vacant.
 By changing this position to an Associate Engineer, this position is upgraded to lead small projects and assist in the delivery of larger projects in this year and beyond.

-Department Current Position Requested Position Finance Procurement Technician Buyer I Human Relations HR Specialist HR Analyst Planning Assistant Planner Associate Planner Engineering Junior Engineer Associate Engineer Communications and Marketing N/A Communications and Marketing Coordinator
+Department Current Position Requested Position

+Finance Procurement Technician Buyer I

+Human Relations HR Specialist HR Analyst

+Planning Assistant Planner Associate Planner

+Engineering Junior Engineer Associate Engineer

 A three percent (3%) cost of living increase has been included for all non-bargaining unit employees, except for those eligible for a five percent (5%) raise based on their current pay within the range for their position classification.
 Two limited-term positions from Fiscal Year 2025 were eliminated, one in the Marketing and Outreach Department and one in the Legal Department.
 Projected increases in health benefits (at 15%) and other benefits (at an average of 10%) were included.
-These changes led to a 3.8% increase in Administrative salaries and benefits between Fiscal Year 2025 and Fiscal Year 2026.
+These changes led to a 2.1% increase in Administrative salaries and benefits between Fiscal Year 2025 and Fiscal Year 2026.

 Administration Salaries & Benefits FY26

-Finance \$3,274,876
+Finance \$ 3,274,876

-IS \$685,807
+IS \$ 685,807

-HR \$606,689
+HR \$ 606,689

-Legal \$792,440
+Legal \$ 792,440

-Marketing and Outreach \$725,715
+Marketing and Outreach \$ 594,841

-Board \$190,962
+Board \$ 190,962

-Real Estate \$582,211
+Real Estate \$ 582,211

-Planning \$392,974
+Planning \$ 392,974

-Planning - Pathway \$197,568
+Planning - Pathway \$ 197,568

-Engineering (non-Project Specific) \$401,481
+Engineering (non-Project Specific) \$ 401,481

-Total \$7,850,724
+Total: \$ 7,719,850

-Overall, the Administrative Budget has decreased by \$94,845 from the Fiscal Year 2025 Amended Budget.
+Overall, the Administrative Budget has decreased by \$238,995 over the Fiscal Year 2025 Amended Budget.
 This decrease is attributable to:

-- · Combined efforts to budget more accurately - Fewer new program implementation costs - A decrease in expected training and travel costs.
-After initiation of District staff development funds in Fiscal Year 2025, the program budget was decreased to match actual use of funds by employees. - Several major projects were completed in Fiscal Year 2025, reducing expenses for contracted services.
+- Combined efforts to budget more accurately - Fewer new program implementation costs - A decrease in expected training and travel costs.
+After initiation of District staff development funds in Fiscal Year 2025, the program budget was decreased to match actual use of funds by employees. - Several major projects were completed in Fiscal Year 2025, reducing expenses for contracted services and public relations expenses.